Vashar20/vshariati.com/content/publication/preprint/tnbc1/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Figure 8.
-Clustring of metagenes'
+  caption: 'Figure 3.
+Network visualization of meta-genes'
   focal_point: ""
   preview_only: false